ngallegoar/azure-docs.es-es/articles/active-directory/develop/scenario-desktop-acquire-token.md

 # <a name="macos"></a>[macOS](#tab/macOS)

-Este flujo no se aplica a MacOS.
+Este flujo no se aplica a macOS.

 ---